Are you a mom who’s super busy with life and family, but secretly wants to pursue a passion, talent or business idea?

 Maybe you’ve already stepped out to start your Passion Project but quickly got overwhelmed and quit.

-No judgement, here.
+No judgment, here.
 Been there!

-In either case, pursuing a passion is a really big deal because for most of us – it leaves us feeling vulnerable and exposed.
+No matter where you are, pursuing a passion is a really big deal because for most of us – it leaves us feeling vulnerable and exposed.

 Entering… life outside of good ole’ comfort zone!